spider-linux/spiderlinux/scripts/README.md

 ### varcheck

 The `varcheck` script checks to see if system variables have been set.
-It is somewhat obsolete now because we use `env_funcs` which sets the build-critical variables for us.
+It is somewhat obsolete now because we use `env_vars_etc` which sets the build-critical variables for us.

 ### get_sources